aarontocenter/lsdhh-documentation/docs/user-permissions-and-approvals/roles-permissions.md

 # Roles / Permissions

-## All Roles in Order of Permissions (Most Permissions First)
+## All Roles and Permissions

+Roles in bold can publish content to the live site.
+All other roles must submit for approval by the 6 "publisher" roles.

-- Administrator (NPL Staff, Development Partner)
+- **Administrator (NPL Staff, Development Partner)**
-- Library Admin (NPL Staff)
+- **Library Admin (NPL Staff)**
-- Library Editor (NPL Staff)
+- **Library Editor (NPL Staff)**
 - Library Staff (NPL Intern)
-- State Resource Admin (NOT NPL)
+- **State Resource Admin (NOT NPL)**
 - Resource Service Provider (NOT NPL)
 - Event Admin (NOT NPL)
 - Job Recruiter (NOT NPL)
-- Ask Sandy (Elevates Permissions)
+- **Ask Sandy (Elevates Permissions)**
-- Approval Bypass (Elevates Permissions)
+- **Approval Bypass (Elevates Permissions)**
 - Unused - Service Admin: Can we delete this role?
-- Disable Messages (Changes Permissions)
+- Disable Messages (Changes Permissions for Messages Only)

-## Developer Roles (Administrator)
+## Each Role Explained

+### Administrator

 The administrator role has full access over the entire site.
-This role can change any content or configuration setting.
+This role can change any content, manage any setting, and do development work on the site.

-This role is managed by the Shared Systems team and is given to very few users.
+This role is managed by the Shared Systems team and is given only to developers or development partners.

-## Content and User Management Roles
+### Library Admin, Library Editor, State Resource Admin

-The content management roles can view content awaiting moderation and can approve / publish content.
+These content management roles can view content awaiting moderation and can approve / publish content.
 These roles can also publish content without moderation.

 - Library Admin (NPL Staff)
+   - Sandy - All abilities except the ability to break the site.
+Has taxonomy control.

 - Library Editor (NPL Staff)
+   - All abilities of the Library Admin except the ability to change role permissions.

+- State Resource Admin (NOT NPL)
+   - Ability to

+### Content Contributer Roles

-- Library Staff (NPL Staff)
+Library Staff (NPL Staff)
    - Able to create new home page slides, new pages, new site wide alerts.
    - Able to manage home page slides, pages, and site wide alerts.
    - Able to edit anyone's events, home page slides, pages, resources, and webforms.
+   - The Library Staff role was made b/c staff were publishing things and making mistakes.
+So Sandy wanted to restrict the ability to publish.

+Anyone who registers for the Ask Sandy site using the online registration form is automatically granted the following roles:
+- Resource Service Provider
-- State Resource Admin (NOT NPL)
+- Event Admin
-   -
+- Job Recruiter

+These roles can create new content or edit their own content.
+They cannot publish any content.
+All submitted content must be reviewed and approved by a higher-level role.

+### Authenticated Users

+Is this basically the same level as service provider, event admin, and recruiter?
+Does this role have any permissions if this is the only box checked?
+Or can you just log in but not see anything?

+### Anonymous Users

+These are general users who visit the site.
+They can access published content.
+Tehy can also use the anonymous submission form to submit resources for review **(or I think they can -- can't find the form)**

-## Content Approval Bypass Roles
+### Content Approval Bypass Roles

 These roles can log in and submit content that is immediately published.
 Content by these roles does not need moderation.